syncfusion-content/xamarin-docs/Xamarin/ComboBox/Maximum-display-item-with-Expander.md

 ## Maximum display item with expander in Xamarin SfComboBox

-Restrict the number of suggestions displayed and have the remaining items loaded by selecting LoadMore.We can restrict maximum suggestion to be displayed with the `MaximumSuggestion` property.
-We can set the desire text for the displaying the Load more text with the property `LoadMoreText`.
+Restrict the number of suggestions displayed and have the remaining items loaded by selecting the LoadMore. you can restrict the maximum suggestion to be displayed with the `MaximumSuggestion` property and also you can set the desire text for displaying the LoadMore text with the LoadMoreText` property.

 {% tabs %}